renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. On the resource group blade, click **Tags**.

-1. Create a tag with the following settings and save your change:
+1. Create a tag with the following settings and save your change (please, do not change or delete other Tags):

     | Setting | Value |
     | --- | --- |